Chapter 6

 belong to Him.

-the ongoing process that then takes place in which you are
+to the ongoing process that then takes place in which you

 "sanctification," or discipleship, or growing in Godliness, or